 - Creation: Deepfakes are built using source images or videos of the target, voice samples, and training of generative models that map the target’s expressions/voice to new content.

-What This Means for You (the Public) and for Organizations
+What This Means for Individuals and for Organizations

 For Individuals